Q&A's

 Can my cis partner/friends come?

 Nope.
-I appreciate our cis allies and family members, but part of the magic of Trans Camp is having a transnormative space where people can feel safe and have an escape!
+We appreciate our cis allies and family members, but part of the magic of Trans Camp is having a transnormative space where people can feel safe and have an escape!
 If there is significant interest, a future camp may welcome family members.

 Can my trans partner/friends come?